 Marquee, Phoenix, AZ

-Goal: cut our teeth on a smaller scale renovation project in a great urban location and address the void of transit-oriented affordable housing for elderly residents by redeveloping a dilapidated building with walkable access to downtown Phoenix.
+Goal: We cut our teeth on a smaller scale renovation project in a great urban location and address the void of transit-oriented affordable housing for elderly residents by redeveloping a dilapidated building with walkable access to downtown Phoenix.

-The Marquee was one of the first two projects that CDP was awarded funding on in our first year of business, 2012.
+In 2012, the Marquee was one of the first two projects that CDP was awarded funding on in our first year of business, 2012.
 Fortunately we had a relatively patient Seller due to a soft real estate market in Phoenix which provided us with the time to prepare and submit a 9% LIHTC application to the Arizona Department of Housing.
 This was our first experience in Arizona, our first go around with 9% credits, and our first renovation project.

 Number of Units: 34